boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

     [mesh]
     file = "cbm18_8_y064_x260.nc"

-Relative grid paths are first resolved relative to ``datadir``.
-If that file does not exist, BOUT++ falls back to resolving the path relative to the current working directory.
+Relative grid paths are resolved relative to ``datadir`` and the current working directory.
 If matching files exist in both places, BOUT++ throws an error rather than guessing which one to use.
-To avoid ambiguity entirely, use an explicit absolute path when the grid file is not inside ``datadir``.
+To avoid ambiguity, an explicit absolute path for the grid file can be used.

 Communications